artha-nirman/cognitive-hire/docs/architecture/concept-paper.md

 2. **Integration Framework:** Multiple external services require a robust integration approach
 3. **Scalability Considerations:** The modular design allows for independent scaling of components
 4. **Data Flow Management:** Complex workflows require careful data synchronization

-## 6. Conclusion

-The architecture presents a comprehensive approach to recruitment management, addressing the entire candidate lifecycle from sourcing through hiring.
-The modular design provides flexibility, while the integrated workflow ensures consistency in the recruitment process.
-The system balances automation through AI and workflow tools with human touchpoints through multiple communication channels.